- Figure.inset(*, position=None, box=None, projection=None, margin=None, no_clip=None, region=None, verbose=None, **kwargs)

 Create an inset figure to be placed within a larger figure.

-This function sets the position, frame, and margins for a smaller figure inside of the larger figure.
-Plotting functions that are called within the context manager are added to the inset figure.
+This method sets the position, frame, and margins for a smaller figure inside of the larger figure.
+Plotting methods that are called within the context manager are added to the inset figure.

 Full option list at https://docs.generic-mapping-tools.org/latest/inset.html